• Skip to main content

 • Relaxation techniques (e.g., breathing exercises, mindfulness meditation, etc.) – These have been shown to help with chronic pain by stimulating the production of the body’s natural painkillers (endorphins).

-• Smoking cessation program (supervised by your doctor or another healthcare provider)- Studies show that smoking is linked to many health problems that cause chronic pain.
+• Smoking cessation program (supervised by your family medicine provider or another healthcare provider) – Studies show that smoking is linked to many health problems that cause chronic pain.

-• Behavior therapy/ professional talk therapy– Your family medicine doctor may recommend either or both of these modalities to help improve your coping strategies.
+• Behavior therapy/ professional talk therapy – Your family medicine provider may recommend either or both of these modalities to help improve your coping strategies.

-• Nutritional recommendations– Your doctor may recommend a diet plan that includes anti-inflammatory foods, which can help with chronic pain.
+• Nutritional recommendations – Your family medicine provider may recommend a diet plan that includes anti-inflammatory foods, which can help with chronic pain.

 Treatment for Chronic Pain in Wellington and Royal Palm Beach, FL